 - Select the current source range using the IRNG bits (CTMUICON<1:0>). - 2.
 Adjust the current source trim using the ITRIM bits (CTMUICON<7:2>). - 3.
-Configure the edge input sources for Edge 1 and Edge 2 by setting the EDG1SEL and EDG2SEL bits (CTMUCONL<3:2> and <6:5>). - Configure the input polarities for the edge inputs using the EDG1POL and EDG2POL bits (CTMUCONL<7,4>).
+Configure the edge input sources for Edge 1 and Edge 2 by setting the EDG1SEL and EDG2SEL bits (CTMUCONL<3:2 and 6:5>). - Configure the input polarities for the edge inputs using the EDG1POL and EDG2POL bits (CTMUCONL<4,7>).
 The default configuration is for negative edge polarity (high-to-low transitions). - Enable edge sequencing using the EDGSEQEN bit (CTMUCONH<2>).
-By default, edge sequencing is disabled. - Select the operating mode (Measurement or Time Delay) with the TGEN bit (CTMUCONH<4>).
-The default mode is Time/Capacitance Measurement. - Discharge the connected circuit by setting the IDISSEN bit (CTMUCONH<1>).
-After waiting a sufficient time for the circuit to discharge, clear IDISSEN. - 8.
+By default, edge sequencing is disabled. - 6.
+Select the operating mode (Measurement or Time Delay) with the TGEN bit.
+The default mode is Time/Capacitance Measurement. - Discharge the connected circuit by setting the IDISSEN bit (CTMUCONH<1>); after waiting a sufficient time for the circuit to discharge, clear IDISSEN. - 8.
 Disable the module by clearing the CTMUEN bit (CTMUCONH<7>). - 9.
-Enable the module by setting the CTMUEN bit. - Clear the Edge Status bits: EDG2STAT and EDG1STAT (CTMUCONL<1:0>).
-Both bits should be cleared simultaneously, if possible, to avoid re-enabling the CTMU current source. - 11.
+Enable the module by setting the CTMUEN bit. - Clear the Edge Status bits: EDG2STAT and EDG1STAT (CTMUCONL<1:0>). - 11.
 Enable both edge inputs by setting the EDGEN bit (CTMUCONH<3>).